statichunt/statichunt/content/themes/astro-dexler.md

 demo: https://dexler-astro.vercel.app/
 author: Themefisher
 author_link: https://themefisher.com/
-date: 2024-7-29T00:00:00.000Z
+date: 2024-07-29T00:00:00.000Z
+description: >-
-description: Dexler is a modern SaaS template built with Astro and Tailwind CSS.
+  Dexler is a modern SaaS template built with Astro and Tailwind CSS.
 It offers a strong foundation for creating professional SaaS websites with its 12+ pre-designed pages.
 The template is highly customizable, allowing you to tailor the colors, fonts, and layout to match your brand identity.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: